cdm-depaul/dietbot/README.md

 *   **Backend**: In the terminal where `docker-compose up` is running, press `Ctrl+C`.
 To stop and remove the containers, you can run `docker-compose down` from the `backend` directory.
 *   **Frontend**: In the terminal where `npm run dev` is running, press `Ctrl+C`.

-## Project Structure Overview

-*   `/backend`: Contains the Python FastAPI backend service, managed with Docker.
-*   `/frontend`: Contains the Next.js frontend application.
-*   `/worker`: (Potentially for background tasks - details TBD based on its usage).
-*   `/nginx`: (Likely for reverse proxy configuration in a production setup - details TBD based on its usage).
-*   `/docker-compose.yml`: (Root level - currently commented out, might be for a full stack deployment orchestration).

----

-*This README was generated to help you get started.
-You may need to adjust paths or commands based on your specific setup or if the project structure evolves.*

-How to run the backend:

-#